By: Gabrielle Friedman

 At Apna Ghar, I witness courage, generosity, resourcefulness, resilience, and determination.
 I speak with women who are brave enough to share what felt private, to refuse to be victims, and to voice their needs.
 These women trust me to be their advocate although I do not speak their language, may never have lived in their country, or met someone from their culture.
 I see women determined to claim their rights, protect themselves and their children, and find ways to heal from trauma.
 I see women who are resilient in the face of adversity, and who draw upon internal strengths, community, friends, family, and education as resources that allow them to thrive.
 Despite experiencing abuse that alienated them from society and undermined their sense of self, the women I know here are achieving belonging and independence.
 These women are determined to live happy and healthy lives.

-The partnership between Apna Ghar and AVODAH has grounded me.
-From the women who are my clients, I have learned that we can create a home when we build caring and safe relationships-which require taking good care of ourselves.
+The partnership between Apna Ghar and Avodah has grounded me.
+From the women who are my clients, I have learned that we can create a home when we build caring and safe relationships-which requires taking good care of ourselves.
 There is no more that I could have asked for this year beyond feeling at home in an imperfect world.

 Gabrielle Friedman is from Newton, MA and attended Middlebury College.
-As an AVODAH Chicago Corps member, she works as a legal advocate at Apna Ghar, which provides culturally-appropriate, multilingual services, including emergency shelter, to survivors of domestic abuse with a primary focus on the South Asian and other immigrant communities.
+As an Avodah Chicago Corps member, she worked as a legal advocate at Apna Ghar, which provides culturally-appropriate, multilingual services, including emergency shelter, to survivors of domestic abuse with a primary focus on the South Asian and other immigrant communities.